Canon M3 vs M5

 Both the M3 and the M5 have been discontinued, but can regularly be found used on ebay.
 The M3 was replaced by the Canon M6, while the M5 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon M3 Manual (free pdf) or the online Canon M5 Manual.
+Further information on the features and operation of the M3 and M5 can be found, respectively, in the Canon M3 Manual (free pdf) or the online Canon M5 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon M3 and the Canon M5?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.